 Winter Sanctuary: Shelter for Single Adults

-Winter Sanctuary is a rotating winter shelter for adults experiencing homelessness in the Sacramento region.
+Winter Sanctuary is a rotating winter shelter for anyone over 18 years of age experiencing homelessness in Sacramento.
 From the Monday prior to Thanksgiving through March 31, houses of worship throughout Sacramento County sign up to host Winter Sanctuary at their facilities for one or several nights.
+Because of its partnership with faith-based communities, it is an extremely cost-effective emergency shelter option.

-Winter Sanctuary guests meet at a staging location near Loaves & Fishes and are transported to the host congregation for the night, where volunteers provide food and sleeping accommodations.
-In the morning, guests receive a light breakfast and are bused back to the staging area.
+Winter Sanctuary guests can meet at one of three intake sites and are transported to the host congregation for the night, where volunteers provide food and sleeping accommodations.
+In the morning, guests receive a light breakfast and are bused back to the original intake site.

 Participating Congregations & Organizations

 Winter Sanctuary wouldn’t be possible without the contributions of the faith-based organizations and houses of worship in our community.
-This winter, 30 organizations are providing space, meals, fellowship, entertainment, books, sleeping pads, blankets, backpacks and other items to our guests.
+This winter, 29 organizations are providing space, meals, fellowship and entertainment, books, sleeping pads, blankets, backpacks and other items to our guests.

 |American River Community Church